-- Review of socio-economic data for the study area. - Review of relevant planning and policy frameworks for the area. - Review of information from similar studies, including the SIAs undertaken for other renewable energy projects. - Identification and assessment of the social issues associated with the proposed project.
+- Review of socio-economic data for the study area. - Review of relevant planning and policy frameworks for the area. - Review of information from similar studies, including the SIAs undertaken for other renewable energy projects. - Site visit and interviews with key stakeholders. - Identifying the key potential social issues associated with the proposed project. - Assessing and assessing the significance of social impacts associated with the proposed project. - Identification of enhancement and mitigation measures aimed at maximizing opportunities and avoiding and or reducing negative impacts.

-A site visit will be undertaken during the Assessment Phase of the SIA.
-The site visit will include interviews with interested and affected parties.
 Annexure A contains a list of the secondary information reviewed.
 Annexure B summarises the assessment methodology used to assign significance ratings to the assessment process.

-1.5 ASSUMPTIONS AND LIMITATIONS
+1.4 ASSUMPTIONS AND LIMITATIONS

-1.5.1 Assumptions
+1.4.1 Assumptions